kvalemi/Predicting-New-Yorks-Air-Quality/README.md

 2) After I tuned each machine, I then proceeded to benchmark and compare each fitted machine using repeated 10-fold cross validation.

-* The benchmarking pipeline can be found in the benchmarking pipelinef ile.
+* The benchmarking pipeline can be found in the benchmarking pipeline file.